Uberspace/lab/source/howto_ssh.rst

 .. note::
   Because you are now on our system, it will be much easier to support you with clean information and instructions, we no longer depend (that much) on your local prerequisites.

-While you're already logged in now, take a look around and try yourself out.
+While you're already logged in now, take the chance try yourself out.
 For example use the command ``pwd`` to show the current working directory you are in:

 .. code-block:: console